kifil/KdTree/README.md

 This is an algorithmic solution for solving for finding a point nearest to a given search point or for finding all points in a given range for very large sets of points.

-The solution uses a red-black binary search tree to efficiently find te nearest point or points in a given range.
+The solution uses a k-dimensional tree to efficiently find te nearest point or points in a given range: https://en.wikipedia.org/wiki/K-d_tree

 A brute force solution is also included.

 The application follows the specs listed here: http://coursera.cs.princeton.edu/algs4/assignments/kdtree.html